anetacamo/anetacamo.github.io/cv.md

 ## <a style="pointer-events:none;">front-end development - Illustration - Webdesign</a>
 <a href="mailto:anetacamova@gmail.com">anetacamova@gmail.com</a> &nbsp; | &nbsp; <a href="www.anetacamova.com">anetacamova.com</a> &nbsp; | &nbsp; based in Aarhus, born in Prague

-I have been working as a front-end developer for past three years
+I have been working as a front-end developer for past three years:
-+ Pages built from scratch or using various CMSs (Wordpress, Webflow, Squarespace etc.)
++ Responsive pages either coded from scratch or using various CMSs, writing scripts, managing databases
 + <a href="https://github.com/anetacamo">GitHub</a> and git for automation and deploy process
 + Smooth, clean, simple and functional designs & webpages, either as a developer or a designer
 + Experienced with UX and setting up SEO tools
++ Illustration

 Paying attention to details with respect to the project is very important for me.
 I am very curious about web development and design and am always looking for an opportunity to learn more.